All-USA Watch: Navy-bound Justin Shockey's a face-off maestro

 Now, he is a key cog on a team that is trying not only to match the title winners of 2015, but perhaps run the table to match the undefeated Landon team of 2002.

 “Coach Bordley will read us these letters from alumni, or text messages from alumni,” Shockey said.
 “One was a guy Brendan Healy who was on that ’02 team and went on to play at Maryland.
 He wrote how incredible this team us, to keep this up and to keep inspiring people.
-We’ve five more guaranteed games, and one more for the championship if we make it.
+We’ve got five more guaranteed games, and one more for the championship if we make it.
 That’s what we have in mind.”